 6. J.K.
 Rowling

 Before there was a wizard, there was welfare.
 Rowling was a broke, depressed, divorced single mother simultaneously writing a novel while studying.
+It’s hard to believe it but a lot of publishers rejected Harry Potter.

 Now one of the richest women in the world, Rowling reflects on her early failures: